junxit/us-congress-bills-110/metadata.md

 - Rep. McCarthy, Carolyn [D-NY-4] (M000309)
 - Rep. Farr, Sam [D-CA-17] (F000030)
 - Rep. Altmire, Jason [D-PA-4] (A000362)
+- Rep. Drake, Thelma D. [R-VA-2] (D000605)
+- Rep. Wolf, Frank R. [R-VA-10] (W000672)
+- Rep. Culberson, John Abney [R-TX-7] (C001048)
+- Rep. Emerson, Jo Ann [R-MO-8] (E000172)
+- Rep. Marchant, Kenny [R-TX-24] (M001158)
+- Rep. Moran, James P. [D-VA-8] (M000933)
+- Rep. Roybal-Allard, Lucille [D-CA-34] (R000486)
+- Rep. Schakowsky, Janice D. [D-IL-9] (S001145)

 ## Committees (1)

 - House — Oversight and Accountability Committee

+## Recorded votes (1)

+- 2007-07-23 — [House 110-1-688](votes/house-110-1-0688.md) — On Motion to Suspend the Rules and Agree — **Passed** (381–0)

 ## Actions

 - 2007-07-17 — Introduced in House
 - 2007-07-17 — Introduced in House
 - 2007-07-17 — Referred to the House Committee on Oversight and Government Reform.
+- 2007-07-19 — Committee Consideration and Mark-up Session Held.
+- 2007-07-19 — Ordered to be Reported by Unanimous Consent.
+- 2007-07-23 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2007-07-23 — Considered as unfinished business. (consideration: CR H8254-8255)
+- 2007-07-23 — Considered under suspension of the rules. (consideration: CR H8237-8241)
+- 2007-07-23 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+553.
+- 2007-07-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-07-23 — Mr. Davis (IL) moved to suspend the rules and agree to the resolution.
+- 2007-07-23 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 381 - 0 (Roll no. 688). (text as passed in House: CR H8237)
+- 2007-07-23 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 381 - 0 (Roll no. 688).(text as passed in House: CR H8237)